List of white defendants executed for killing a black victim

-The following is a list of white defendants executed for killing a black victim.
 Executions of white defendants for killing black victims are rare.
 Since the reinstatement of capital punishment in the United States in 1976, just 21 white people have been executed for killing a black person (less than 1.36 percent of all executions), whereas the number of black people executed for killing a white person is 299 (making up nearly 19.4 percent of all executions).
-Additionally, a further 12 white people have been executed for killing a black person and another person, or people, of a different race.
+Of the 21 executed, seven were put to death for racially motivated murders.
+Additionally, a further 13 white people have been executed for killing a black person, four in racially motivated cases, and another person, or people, of a different race.

+Prior to the 1976 re-instatement of capital punishment in the United States, the last execution of a white person for the killing of a black person was on April 15, 1944, when Fred L. Brady, a 46-year-old white man with a long criminal record, was executed for murdering Joe Williams, a black man, during an attempted robbery in Kansas.